Newspapers – Part 1

-Police raids on queer clubs was often headline news.
-Those caught by police would have their names, addresses, professions and photos published in the paper, destroying their lives.
-These people hadn’t done anything wrong, but just associating with queers was enough to lose their jobs and be shunned by friends and family.
-In worst cases, some committed suicide after such infamous exposure.
+Historically, police raids on queer clubs often became headline news.
+Individuals caught in these raids would see their names, addresses, professions, and even photos published in the local newspaper.
+This devastating exposure could shatter lives and lead to severe consequences.
+Simply associating with the queer community was enough to cost people their jobs and result in alienation from friends and family.
+In extreme cases, some even chose suicide following such infamous exposure.

 “Sheriff’s deputies arrested 109 persons – including eight teachers and a suburban school principal – in an early-Saturday narcotics raid on the N. Mannheim Rd’s “Glitter Gulch.”

-Two Chicago police employes (sic), a county painter, a Circuit Court employe (sic) also were among those seized, according to deputies.
+Two Chicago police employes [sic], a county painter, a Circuit Court employe [sic] also were among those seized, according to deputies.

 Sheriff Richard B. Ogilvie said he plans to send letters to school districts employing the arrested teachers.